 All goods must be inspected and tested upon receipt and any discrepancies or shortages must be reported within one working day of delivery date.
 Claims out with this timescale will not be considered.
 Any damages or shortages to packages must be reported immediately and signed for as damaged with courier.

 All our products are covered by a minimum of one years return to base warranty and many commercial machines have up to a five year Limited Warranty.

-Refunds will be given at the company's discretion and are subject to a service charge.
-All purchases of professional catering equipment will be deemed as business to business transactions and as such will not be covered by consumer distance selling rights.
+Returns and Refunds will be accepted and granted only at the company's discretion and are subject to a service charge.
+All purchases of professional catering equipment will be deemed as final and are classed as business to business transactions, and as such will not be covered by consumer distance selling rights.

 All consumable items, chocolate, mixes, sauces and other food stuffs are final; these items are non-returnable.